Freestyle Music Park: Early closure, bankruptcy and new owners

 On June 22, 2009, the county planning commission agreed to change the name of Hard Rock Parkway to Fantasy Harbour Boulevard.
 FPI agreed to pay part of the cost for new signs.
 Businesses located on the road would have to pay their own expenses as the road, once called Outlet Boulevard, received its second name change in two years.
 By mid-September, five of the seven signs on the street itself had been changed.

 2009 season: Freestyle Music Park

 The park reopened on May 23, 2009, with adult admission reduced to $39.95 ($29.95 for children) and annual passes to $64.95 ($39.95 for children).
-Additionally, the park offered three separate promotions during the 2009 summer season: $10 off for South Carolina residents, $17.76 for two admission tickets after 4PM and $19.99 for two admission tickets prior to 4PM.
+Additionally, the park offered three separate promotions during the 2009 summer season: $10 off for South Carolina residents, $17.76 for two admission tickets before 4 p.m. and $17.76 per admission ticket after 4 p.m.
 As a result of these discounts, the park also made less money than anticipated.
+By August, the price for two admission tickets had been raised to $19.95.